How To Let The Past Go With A 5-Step Plan

 If you focus on sadness, regret or shame (from the past) then this will become your reality.
 Instead, shift your focus entirely to the life you are creating today.
 That’s right, life is created, it’s not something that just happens to you (or did happen to you).
 Make the decision to no longer ruminate on things that are out of your control.
 Pour your emotional energy exclusively into your present moment - and cherish it.
 If you’ve built your identity on the past, it’s time to let that identity go and focus on the little things you do each day, over and over, to create the person you want to be.
 Become that person - and don’t look back.

 Ps; Want to tackle letting the past go together?
-I’m creating a community of women I call The Vitality Revolution to help you let go, find your true purpose and live a more vibrant, joyful life.
+I've created a community of women I call The Vitality Revolution to help you let go, find your true purpose and live a more vibrant, joyful life.
 I call it a revolution because every part of your life will change, step-by-step, week-by-week.
 Join the waitlist here and I’ll send you everything you need to know.

 Header Photo by Unsplash